 Notices and Closures

-- Closed for all day activities
+- Closed for all day activities;

-- Closed for all day and evening activities
+- Closed for all day and evening activities;

-- Closed for all evening activities (in those cases when inclement weather begins during the day)
+- Closed for all evening activities (in those cases when inclement weather begins during the day);

 - Open on a normal operating schedule (No announcement will be made.)

 If there is inclement weather and no announcement is made, one should assume that the college is open at normal operating hours.
 Please note that the college does not announce that it is operating on normal scheduled hours.

 All locations and campuses of the college will operate according to the announced schedule.

 Employees and students are asked to arrive on campus no earlier than 30 minutes prior to the opening of the college.
 For example, if the college is on a two-hour delay and will open at 10 a.m. instead of 8 a.m., employees and students should not arrive before 9:30 a.m. so that the college crews can clear the snow.
 Your cooperation is greatly appreciated.

 A final word of caution: in any inclement weather situation, it is up to the individual employee or student as to whether conditions permit safe travel.
 It is impossible to accurately assess the road and weather conditions across the Tri-State area, Greater Cincinnati, and Northern Kentucky regions.
 Some areas may experience severe weather conditions while other areas are less affected.
 The ultimate decision on travel rests with the individual.
 However, if you are not able to come to work or attend classes when the college is open, it is your responsibility to notify your supervisor (or instructor) of the absence in a timely manner.
-Please consult your course syllabus or employment guidelines for more information.
+Please consult your course syllabus or KCTCS Policies and Procedures for more information.